History of Dedham, Massachusetts, 1900–1999: Dedham Square

 In 1900, the Greenleaf Building was finished on the corner of High and Washington Streets, opposite Memorial Hall.
 It was designed and built by Luther C. Greenleaf and his architectural firm of Greenleaf and Cobb.
 The building was home to the waiting rooms and offices for the trolley company, stores, a banquet room, offices, and an apartment for the janitor.
 It was razed in the 1940s.

+The origins of the Peggy Lawton brand of cookies and brownies began in Dedham Square in September 1945.
+Peggy and Lawton Wolf opened The Sampler, a restaurant on Washington Street, near the intersection with School Street.
+The demand for Peggy's brownies was so great, however, that they soon thereafter shut down the restaurant and instead focused on baked goods under the brand name Peggy Lawton Kitchens.
+The facility later moved to East Dedham, and then out of Dedham.
+(Note: They first moved to Hyde Park and then to Walpole, where it was still operating 2026.)

 On March 1, 1967, Ma Riva's Sub Shop opened in Dedham, where Emily and Addie's was in 2018.
 It eventually would become D'Angelos and then bought out by Papa Gino's.
 Both are still headquartered on the old Route 1 in Dedham.

 In 1903, there were nine blacksmith shops in Dedham.
 The last one listed in the town directory, Frank P. Kern of Williams Street, appeared in 1941.

 In the early 1900s, Frank Geishecker moved the dry goods store his father founded in East Dedham to the center of town.
 It sold clothing until its close in 1983.